yilinwei/ensime.github.io/editors/sublime/troubleshooting.md

 If your command palette doesn't contain the *Ensime: Startup* menu item, it is most likely because ENSIME Sublime can't find your `.ensime` file:

-- Ensure you have created a `.ensime` file using the `gen-ensime` command.
+- Ensure you have created a `.ensime` file using the `ensimeConfig` command.

   If you have recently (re)generated your `.ensime` file, you may have to quit and restart Sublime Text to pick up the changes.